 - Parents and Year 6 students are invited to attend a transition evening where families are able to meet the student’s Mentor, House Leader and the Additional Needs team.
 Parents are encouraged to discuss their child’s individual needs with the student’s mentor or subject teachers.
 This may, if considered necessary, lead to a separate meeting with the student’s Mentor, House Leader and/or SENCO to discuss next steps.

 At HCC there are numerous ways in which students with additional needs are supported:

-- An effective pastoral system which includes five houses, with House Leaders and mentor teams who are instrumental on a daily basis in ensuring academic mentoring, student welfare and who work closely with the LAN Department in communicating any issues with students which are affecting progress in learning.
+- An effective pastoral system which includes five houses, with House Leaders and mentor teams who are instrumental on a daily basis in ensuring academic mentoring, student welfare and who work closely with the HUB Department in communicating any issues with students which are affecting progress in learning.